swiftlang/swift/docs/LibraryEvolution.rst

   module
     The primary unit of code sharing in Swift.
 Code in a module is always built together, though it may be spread across several source files.

-  performance assertion
-    See `Other Promises About Types`_.

-  resilience domain
-    A grouping for code that will always be recompiled and distributed together, and can thus take advantage of details about a type even if it changes in the future.

   SPI
     A subset of `API` that is only available to certain clients.
 Stands for